CommandPost/FCPCafe/docs/_includes/latenite/in-development.md

 ### RAW Toolbox

 Following in the footsteps of [BRAW Toolbox](#braw-toolbox), RAW Toolbox will initially add **Nikon N-RAW** support to Final Cut Pro.

+This is probably less relevant now that we have MediaExtension's built into the operating system, but we'll see what happens with Blackmagic's BRAW MediaExtension ships.

 ---